 A land appreciation tax is levied on the gain from the disposal of land use rights or real estate properties at progressive rates from 30% to 60%.
 Land appreciation tax is deductible for CIT purposes.

 All enterprises and individuals who conclude taxable documents or conduct securities trading in China, as well as enterprises and individuals who conclude taxable contracts outside China while the contacts are used in China are subject to stamp tax.
-The stamp tax rates vary between 0.005% on loan contracts to 0.1% for property leasing and property insurance contracts.
+The stamp tax rates vary between 0.005% on loan contracts and finance leasing contracts to 0.1% for property leasing (other than finance lease) and property insurance contracts.

 A deed tax, generally at rates from 3% to 5%, may be levied on the purchase, sale, gift, or exchange of ownership of land-use rights or real properties.
 The transferee/assignee is the taxpayer.